European Super Angels Club – Association for supporting and networking the European startup and investor landscape

 - ESAC is located in Vienna and its activities broaden across Europe.

 - ESAC has not stipulated the establishment of branches outside Vienna.

 - The fiscal year starts on the 1st of January and ends on the following 31st of December.

 - The purpose of the association is to support the European start up and investor landscape and promote network within it.

 - The association is trans-regionally active and pursues goals across Europe.

 - The association has legal personality and is economically independent.
-ELSA is subject to Austrian association laws.
+ESAC is subject to Austrian association laws.